-Last year HMRC received almost a million reports about suspicious contact from HMRC, and the true number may be much higher as many cases go unreported.
+Last year HMRC received over a million reports about suspicious contact from HMRC, and the true number may be much higher as many cases go unreported.

 These contacts can take the form of phone calls, texts or emails.
 Typically the contents will either say that the taxpayer is due a rebate in order to obtain their bank details, or will request payment of an outstanding tax debt.
 We are aware that some use threats of imprisonment if the debt is not paid immediately.